 May Natural History Museum in Colorado Springs

 May Natural History Museum, in Colorado Springs, houses the world’s largest private insect collection!
-7,000 species of stunning butterflies, moths, beetles, spiders, scorpions and other creepy crawlies are on exhibit.
-James May, museum founder, collected bugs while travelling all over the world for over 80 years.
+7,000 species of stunning butterflies, moths, beetles, spiders, scorpions, and other creepy crawlies are on exhibit.
+James May, the museum founder, collected bugs while traveling all over the world for over 80 years.
 His collection of over 100,000 specimens includes bizarre beetles like the adorable acorn weevil (pictured above, right) and the Australian peacock spider (pictured above, left).
 Admission fees: Adults $7, Seniors 60+ $6, Children 6 – 12 $5, 5 and under are FREE.

 May Natural History Museum is located at 710 Rock Creek Canyon Rd, Colorado Springs, CO 80926.